Keerthi Pasquel: Professional musical career

-In the meantime, Keerthi also played for Lata Rathriya, Baig Geethika and concerts of Freddie Silva and Jothi Rathriya of H. R. Jothipala.
-In 1981, Keerthi helped his friend Sunil Dharmasena produce a cassette where Keerthi too contributed one of his songs, ‘Hanthane Nil Kanduweti Athare’ to the cassette.
-It went down on record as Keerthi's first cassette song too.

-This unexpected turn of events, made Keerthi ambitious to do his own songs.
-This was the era when a cassette revolution was emerging in the country and Keerthi and his teammates were busy with recordings.
+In the meantime, Keerthi also played for "Latha Rathriya", "Baig Geethika" and concerts of Freddie Silva and Jothi Rathriya of H. R. Jothipala.
+His original debut song Hanthana Nil Kandu Weti Athara was recorded in 1980 and his maiden audio cassette "Nil Ahase" was released in 1985.
+In 1981, Keerthi helped his friend Sunil Dharmasena produce a cassette.
+During this period, cassette revolution was emerging in the country and Keerthi and his teammates were busy with recordings.
 Song recordings at Bishop's House Joe Neth Studio had to cease by 10 pm.
-When there were days they finished off around 8.30 pm, the intervening time was used to record songs for Keerthi.
-An orchestra guy would make a melody and Keerthi would sing.
-Creations like Oba Ma Hamu Wu, Neela Ahase and Kavikaraye were songs that came as a result of such instant recordings done during the gaps.
+When there were days they finished off around 8.30 pm, the intervening time was used to record 10 songs for Keerthi such as Oba Ma Hamu Wu, Neela Ahase and Kavikaraye.

-By then Keerthi had a collection of ten of his own songs.
-Keerthi used to play for ITN's popular Madu Rasanga segment presented by veterans Ariyasiri Vithanage and Indunil Dissanayake.
-PLA Somapala was the producer.
+Keerthi used to play for Independent Television Network's (ITN) popular Madu Rasanga segment presented by Ariyasiri Vithanage and Indunil Dissanayake and produced by P. L. A. Somapala.
 Generally, for Madu Rasanga, the original artistes and musicians mimed for the original tracks, but it was done skillfully.
 During one such recording in 1983, the original artiste had not turned up on time and the musicians had to idle for some time.
 The boys in the technical team, knowing Keerthi had some songs of his own suggested that Keerthi recorded one of his songs for Madu Rasanga.
-The boys enthusiastically did the recording ‘Neela Ahase Sende Walaa’, in the absence of producer PLA Somapala.
-In 1984, much to Keerthi's surprise, this song was telecast on ITN's Madu Rasanga and it became an overnight hit.
-That was Keerthi's biggest turning point in his tuneful career and was followed up with another hit song ‘Sinhala Raja Kaale’.
+The boys enthusiastically did the recording Neela Ahase Sende Walaa, in the absence of producer Somapala.
+In 1984, much to Keerthi's surprise, this ohng was telecast on Madu Rasanga and it became an overnight hit.
+That was Keerthi's biggest turning point in his tuneful career.